 Gender in West Sumba traditional houses are firmly divided into male and female spaces; the inhabitants oblige to obey the gender separation in the homes as a representation of their respect to Marapu and tradition.

-are not considered to have a superior place than women.
+are not considered to have a superior place to women.

 Sumbanese Traditional Houses Plans